-- They believed in me. - They gave me their full attention their eyes and body language made a clear and convincing statement that they were completely present. - They took time to know my ""story"" the defining moments of my life. - They asked about my personal world my wife, my kids, my interests. - They trusted me with new challenges. - They prayed for me. - They introduced me to people who would widen my exposure to new thinking and new experiences. - They helped me see my failures not as an endgame, but as a classroom for growth. - They put their arm around me and told me that I was their partner they treated me as a colleague, not a hired hand. - They corrected me with the spirit of a grandfather, not like a commanding officer. - They knew my dreams.
-And they looked for ways to see them become reality. - They created space for me to learn, to lead, to experiment, to stretch. - They cheered me on they wanted my best.
+- They believed in me. - They gave me their full attention-their eyes and body language made a clear and convincing statement that they were completely present. - They took time to know my "story"-the defining moments of my life. - They trusted me with new challenges. - They prayed for me. - They introduced me to people who would widen my exposure to new thinking and new experiences. - They helped me see my failures not as an endgame, but as a classroom for growth. - They put their arm around me and told me that I was their colleague, not a hired hand. - They knew my dreams.
+And they looked for ways to see them become reality. - They created space for me-to learn, to lead, to experiment, to stretch. - They cheered me on-they wanted my best.

-From your life experiences, what would you add to the list?
+From your life experiences, what would be on your list?

 So here's two takeaways.
-First, who has been that mentor in your life that has come alongside you, believed in you, and cared about you?
+First, who has been that mentor in your life who has come alongside you, believed in you, and cared about you?
 Make a call or drop a note to that person.
 Let them know what their investment has meant in your life.

 And second, who sits right now in your circle of influence ready and waiting for you to tell them and show them that they are cared about?
 Take a step.
 Make a move.

-And become the hands and heart of Christ Himself in the life of one of His followers.
+...and become the hands and heart of Christ Himself in the life of one of His followers.